jishaps/Snowflake-pro/README.md

 Pruning supported from Standard edition
 Role to suspend a warehouse: Operate
 Which of the following are staging commands?
-Get, Put, Remove, List
+Get, Put, Remove, List Which stream type is supported for streams on the external table only? insert only Which view in the Account Usage Schema can be used to query the replication history for a specified database?REPLICATION_USAGE_HISTORY
+Which products does Snowflake offer for secure data sharing?
+(Select 3)Data Marketplace, Data Exchange, Direct Share Which privilege is required to enable altering any properties of the resource monitor, such as changing the monthly credit quote?MODIFY
+We can not replicate Temporary table and external table Which SQL command determines whether a network policy is set on the account or for a specific user?SHOW PARAMETERS A row access policy contains an expression that can specify Snowflake database objects (e.g., table or view) and use functions to determine which rows should be visible in a given context.
+Which of these functions are used in determining row access policy?(Select 2) Conditional Expression Functions, Context Functions
+The closer the ratio of scanned micro-partitions and columnar data is to the ratio of actual data selected, the more efficient the pruning performed on the table.
+(TRUE/FALSE) True
+Which schema can be used to find out about storage, compute, and objects in a Snowflake account?Information_Schema Snowflake prunes micro-partitions based on a predicate with a subquery, even if the subquery result is constant.
+(TRUE/FALSE)False
+An HTTP client that sends a URL (either scoped URL or file URL) to the REST API must be configured to allow redirects.
+(True/False)True
+The warehouse performance can be evaluated by querying the: Account Usage QUERY_HISTORY view Which of these are Snowflake Cloud Partner Categories?
+(Select 3)Native Programmatic Interfaces, Data IntegrationMachine Learning & Data Science
+What are all operations performed using Snowflake SQL API?
+(Select 4)Cancel the execution of a statement, Submit SQL statements for execution, Fetch query results concurrently, Check the status of the execution of a statement
+Which privilege is required to execute queries using a virtual warehouse?Usage Which of these are types of the stream?
+(Select 3) Standard, Insert Only, Append Only What are the key benefits of The Data Cloud?
+(Select 3)Action, Access, Governance What size of the virtual warehouse needs to be created by the sysadmin while loading using Snowpipe?
+(Select the best answer) None of these.
+(User doean't need to create a warehouse.
+It is a serverless feature)
+Which roles can use SQL to view the task history within a specified date range?
+(Select all that apply) Accountadmin, Task Owner having OWNERSHIP privilege on a task, Role that has the global MONITOR EXECUTION privilege